newsnowlabs/docker-ingress-routing-daemon/README.md

 Run `docker-ingress-routing-daemon --ingress-gateway-ips <Node Ingress IP List> --install` as root on **_each and every one_** of your load-balancer and/or service container nodes.

 It is recommended to do this **_before_** creating your services but if your services are already created you may either:
-- instruct DIND to operate on preexisting service containers by adding the command-line option `--preexisting`.
+- instruct DIRD to operate on preexisting service containers by adding the command-line option `--preexisting`.
 - scale your preexisting non-global services to 0 before scaling them back to a positive number of replicas.
 The daemon will initialise iptables, detect when docker creates new containers, and apply new routing rules to each new container.

 ### Installing using systemd